tsyne/tsyne/PUBLISHING.md

 ## Summary

-Jyne's approach mirrors Java's JNI model:
+Tsyne's approach mirrors Java's JNI model:
 - ✓ All platform binaries in one package
 - ✓ Automatic platform detection
 - ✓ Easy npm install (no Go required for users)